 Key Takeaways:

-- use it to open our eyes to learning that is happening all the time on-the-job, but is largely invisible.
+Most learning comes from everyday activities, not from courses, programs, classrooms, workshops, and eLearning. - 70-20-10 opens our eyes to learning that is happening constantly on the job but is largely invisible.

 “The 70-20-10 model has been part of the corporate learning and development lexicon for decades.
 Some people find implementing 70-20-10 brings transformational change to their corporate learning cultures.
 Others are not quite sure what to make of it or how to leverage the model.”